 - Spoon the topping over the filling.

-- Bake for 30 to 40 minutes, or until the top is nicely browned.
+- Bake for 20 to 30 minutes, or until the top is nicely browned.

-- Serve immediately with whipped cream or vanilla ice cream.
+- Remove from oven, and let cool for a while before serving with whipped cream or vanilla ice cream.